 - Drizzle the milk on top of the pudding mix.
 Carefully tilt and swirl pan to cover as much of the pudding as possible with the milk.
 Using a spoon or back of a fork, gently press down on the milk so that it starts to absorb some of the cake and pudding mix and to cover any dry spots as much as possible.
 Sprinkle chocolate chips over top.

-- Bake the cake at 350 degrees F for about 35-40 minutes or until top looks "set" but not hard, being careful to not overbake.
+- Bake the cake at 350 degrees F for about 35-40 minutes or until top looks "set" (still soft and jiggly, but not runny and not hard), being careful to not overbake.
 Serve with your favorite toppings.